Alphamplyer/randomizer/README.md

 An app to generate random number from a custom range and save them in a list to retreive them later.

-Generate number are excluded from the new random results.
+Numbers are never regenerated until they have cycled through the list